MOAZ47/AIDI-2004-Azure-Demo/README.md

 ## **Project Structure:**

+* **.github/workflows**: Contains the configuration for Azure App Service build and deployment workflow.
-* Machine Learning Model: Trains a model (classifier1.pkl) using Azure ML to predict flower types based on sepal and petal measurements (features in the Iris dataset).
+* **classifier1.pkl**: Trained model pickle file will be used with Azure ML to predict flower types based on sepal and petal measurements.
-* Deployment: Deploys the trained model as a web service on Azure.
+* **app.py**: Python scripts for model deployment and web service creation.
-* Web App Integration: Integrates the deployed model into a web application.
+* templates: Directory to store html file for web app.

 ## **Prerequisites:**